pwcolbert/marketing-attribution/README.md

 # marketing-attribution

-Over the last 4 months I've been extending one of my research projects and working with a client on omnichannel recency-frequency-monetary analysis (RFM) and marketing attribution (ecommerce traffic sources include browser-based, app-based, social, email).
+Over the last 4 months I've been extending one of my research projects and working with a client on omnichannel recency-frequency-monetary analysis (RFM) + marketing attribution (ecommerce traffic sources include browser-based, app-based, social, email).

 I've implemented similar features in several client environments earlier in my career on Oracle (PL-SQL) and Microsoft SQL Server (T-SQL) databases.